thethinkman/PolicyKitManager/README.md

 To run:   To simply run, you may run

-          "sudo PolicyKitManager.jar add [gui or nogui] [path-to-program]"
+          sudo PolicyKitManager.jar add [gui or nogui] [path-to-program]

 gui/nogui refers to if the app has a graphical interface.

 Install to run anywhere:

-1. First, create a symlink in /usr/bin like this:

-          sudo ln -s PolicyKitManager.jar /usr/bin/polkitman
+1. First, create a symlink in /usr/bin like this: sudo ln -s PolicyKitManager.jar /usr/bin/polkitman

-2. Then, run normally from any directory

-          sudo polkitman add [gui or nogui] [path-to-program]
+2. Then, run normally from any directory sudo polkitman add [gui or nogui] [path-to-program]